UvA researchers or researchers from another university at any career stage can apply for a research fellowship.

 In this atmosphere, Policy Fellows will:

 Policy fellowship applications are assessed by the IAS Board of Associates, who advises the IAS Director.
 While we welcome applications at any moment throughout the year, ideal starting dates for policy fellowships at IAS are February and September.
+Please note, that IAS is not able to host international fellows during the summer break.
+Kindly consider this in your planning and timeline.
 Our Board of Associates meets three times a year to assess applications: January, May and October.

 To apply, please send an email to ias@uva.nl and include:

-The University of Amsterdam’s Data Science Centre (DSC) and Institute for Advanced Study (IAS) welcome applications for their second DSC/IAS Joint Fellowship Call on Beneficial Disruptions in Science and Research.
+The University of Amsterdam’s Data Science Centre (DSC) and Institute for Advanced Study (IAS) welcome applications for their third DSC/IAS Joint Fellowship Call on Knowledge Infrastructures.

 Questions that may drive applications for this fellowship opportunity:

-This fellowship is specifically intended to initiate research project(s) and build collaborations to study how beneficial disruptions in science and research can be encouraged.
+This fellowship is specifically intended to initiate research project(s) and build collaborations to study knowledge infrastructures.

 UvA researchers or researchers from another university at any career stage can apply for a joint DSC/IAS fellowship.